 How To Prepare An International Hop on Hop Travel:

-- We had ample time to research with regard to our accommodations.
+- We had ample time to research about our accommodations.
 So I did look at every site and decide which ones have the best price for the particular hotel we wanted to stay.

 It means I didn’t buy our accommodation from one website.